OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration: Evaluation

-\myparatight{Batched-Decoding} In Figure~\ref{fig:diff-batches}, we present the speedup and normalized energy consumption comparison of {\name}-A4/A3 over the baseline accelerators across different input batch sizes with the LLaMA-2-7B model.
-The speedup and energy consumption are normalized to that of SpAtten.
+{\name} is an ASIC accelerator targeting edge LLM inference, where low-batch decoding is the predominant use case.
+In Fig.~\ref{fig:diff-batches}, we compare the normalized throughput and energy consumption of {\name}-A4/A3 over the baseline accelerators during low-batch decoding with batch sizes of 1, 2, and 4.
+The evaluation is conducted with the LLaMA-2-7B/13B models. {\name}-A4/A3 achieve average speedups of 3.41$\times$ and 3.73$\times$ over baseline accelerators, and average energy efficiency improvements of 26.43$\times$ and 28.20$\times$, respectively.
 As the batch size increases, all accelerators exhibit higher throughput and lower energy consumption, primarily due to increased arithmetic intensity from weight reuse.
-For the relative performance, GPU-based methods demonstrate a consistent throughput improvement as batch sizes grow, attributed to the higher utilization of Tensor Cores on GPUs with larger batch sizes~\cite{nvidia-tensor}.
-Nonetheless, {\name}-A4 and {\name}-A3 still achieve 1.78 $\times$ and 2.04 $\times$ speedup over A100 at the batch size of 8.
+GPU-based approaches show steady throughput gains as batch size increases, which is because of higher Tensor Core utilization on GPUs~\cite{nvidia-tensor}.
+Nonetheless, {\name} still surpasses the baseline accelerators in both throughput and energy efficiency, especially with the smaller model of LLaMA-2-7B, which is more relevant for edge deployment.